Coronavirus: Priyanka Gandhi voices concern over situation in Agra, cites letter by Mayor

-The Congress general secretary emphasised that transparency and testing were important to contain coronavirus. in a tweet in Hindi, Priyanka Gandhi said, "The situation in Agra city is bad and the number of coronavirus patients is going up everyday.
+The Congress general secretary emphasized that transparency and testing were important to contain coronavirus. in a tweet in Hindi, Priyanka Gandhi said, "The situation in Agra city is bad and the number of coronavirus patients is going up every day.
 The mayor of Agra says that if the right arrangements are not made, the matter can go out of hand".

 The two fatalities reported on Saturday were from Moradabad and Agra, he said.
-A bulk of the fresh cases were from Saharanpur (37), Agra (25), Kanpur (24), Lucknow (19), Santkabirnagar (19) and Bareilly (11).
-There are 345 active cases in Agra district.
+A bulk of the fresh cases were from Saharanpur (37), Agra (25), Kanpur (24), Lucknow (19), Santkabirnagar (19), and Bareilly (11).
+There are 345 active cases in the Agra district.

 ALSO READ